 Hey friends :)

-So here we go, keeping up with the momentum on the 7-day clogging challenge.
-Today I'm going to answer one of the most popular questions I get about travel (partially answered here too).
+So here we go, keeping up with the momentum on the 7-day blogging challenge.
+Today I'm going to answer one of the most popular questions I get about travel (partially answered here too) - how do you have money to travel so often?

 I have plenty to tell you about some of the ways I've made and saved money to travel around the world while still a broke undergrad.
 Real talk.